Property finders are approached by clients with all manner of requests, often given instructions to find anything from a...

 Potentially, your property might be able to offer you capital growth through any one of a number of different channels:

 - increasing asset value alone.
-This might typically involve buying a property, renovating it and then on-selling for a profit (sometimes called fix-and-flip).
-It is essentially a property development line of business and can be lucrative but the identification of the right properties based upon expert market intelligence is the critical success factor;
+This might typically involve buying a property, renovating it, and then on-selling for a profit (sometimes called fix-and-flip).
+It is essentially a property development line of business and can be lucrative but the identification of the right properties based on expert market intelligence is the critical success factor;

 There is a significant degree of potential in the above ideas and their subsets but your evaluation criteria for selecting property will be significantly different from those associated with purchasing your primary place of residence.